A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform

-In \cref{fig:Gauss_ROM_Modes} the singular values of the POD decomposition (normalised by the first singular value) for the Gaussian POD are compared.
-The same example constructed in Fourier space has also been included for comparison here, as well as in future examples in this section.
+In \cref{fig:Gauss_ROM_Modes}, the singular values of the POD decomposition (normalised by the first singular value) for the Gaussian POD are compared.
 Singular values represent the amount of `energy' stored in each corresponding POD mode (ordered from largest singular value to smallest).
-Therefore, a sharp decay in singular values corresponds to a larger proportion of the total energy of the system captured by the first few POD modes, in turn allowing for a more accurate POD with fewer modes needed to capture the behaviour in the system.
-In this example, we see that both the Fourier space and physical space POD results in the first 20 POD mode singular values being of a similar magnitude.
-This means that all of these POD modes contain a relatively large amount of the total energy of the system, and hence we would need to include many of the modes in the POD construction to get an accurate result.
-Conversely, in the case of POD in the RCDT space, we see a very sharp drop off in singular values for the first 4 modes, as they contain the majority of the total energy of the system.
-As seen in \cref{fig:Gauss_ROM}, this results in an accurate POD using only the first 5 modes, whereas in physical space the POD is completely inaccurate for the first 5 modes.
+Therefore, a sharp decay in singular values corresponds to a larger proportion of the system's total energy captured by the first few POD modes, which, in turn, allows for a more accurate POD with fewer modes needed to capture the behaviour in the system.
+This example shows the physical space POD results in the first 20 POD mode singular values.
+This means that all of these POD modes contain a relatively large amount of the system's total energy, and hence, we would need to include many of the modes in the POD construction to get an accurate result.
+Conversely, in the case of POD in the RCDT space, we see a very sharp drop in singular values for the first four modes, as they contain the majority of the total energy of the system.
+As seen in \cref{fig:Gauss_ROM}, this results in an accurate POD using only the first five modes, whereas in physical space, the POD is inaccurate for the first five modes.